Looking for things to do on San Juan Island, Washington? Here are our picks for the best things to do, where to eat and where to stay!

 The restaurant located in the Friday Harbor House Hotel is a favorite for local islanders and visitors alike.
 Their menu options are created with fresh, local ingredients, and their daily brunch can’t be missed.

 Located right downtown in Friday Harbor, Bird Rock Hotel is a 15-room boutique location that features all kinds of rooms and amenities, including homemade scones in the morning, and access to their off-site indoor pool and fitness studio.
 The hotel even provides complimentary beach cruiser bikes!

-Read more: 12 Best U.S. Cities for Weekend Getaways
+Read more: Best Weekend Getaways in the USA

 Located at Three Lakes rests Lakedale Resort, a destination that provides accommodations ranging from hotel rooms, log cabins, camping sites, to canvas-style “glamping” sites.
 Situated over 82 acres, Lakedale Resort is a haven for outdoorsy types, providing activities such as boat rentals, stand-up paddle boards, fishing opportunities, and so much more.

 San Juan Island Packing Essentials

 Whale Watching Gear: While San Juan Island doesn’t get the amount of rain that Seattle gets, if you plan on going whale watching, you’re going to want to take a waterproof windbreaker and backpack cover.
 And don’t forget your binoculars!

 Swim Gear: With so many water sports available, don’t forget to pack your favorite swimsuit and quick drying towel.